ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 The use cases a generally applicable for both the traditional packet over optical integration based on grey interfaces in the IP routers and use of transponders/muxponders in the optical domain and for the packet over optical integration considering coherent DWDM pluggables in the IP routers over a media channel/Network Media channel in the optical domain.
 For clarification purposes, the mention ‘valid for both’ has been added in the name of each use case else ‘valid for coherent pluggable’ when the use case is specific to the coherent pluggable approach.

+[TODO: ‘valid for coherent pluggable’ probably means when optical line system is present. consider renaming e.g. 'valid for OLS applications']

 ## End-to-end multi-layer visibility and management (valid for both)

 ### End-to-end multi-layer network and service topology discovery and inventory
 The objective of the use case is to have a full end-to-end multi-layer view from all the layers and their inter-dependencies: service layer (e.g. L3VPN/L2VPN), transport layer (RSVP-TE, SR-TE), IP layer (IGP), Ethernet layer, OTN L1 layer (optional), photonic L0 layer (OCh, OMS, OTS and fibre).
 The discovery process, in addition to the layered logical view, includes the inventory discovery by each controller and exposure to the MDSC of the required information for a complete end-to-end multi-layer view of the network.
+[TODO: re-phrase in architecture independen manner]

 #### Coherent DWDM pluggable insertion in the router linecard port ('valid for coherent pluggable')
 Once a pluggable module is inserted in the proper linecard port, the host device must recognise the hardware component (e.g. 400G ZR+ pluggable module) and expose its attributes and capabilities to its controller.
 For example, ZR+ modules can share the operational-mode-IDs supported that summarize the most important pluggable characteristics (such as FEC type, modulation format, baud rate, bit rate, etc.).
 If the hardware component has been successfully recognised, the host device is then ready to create and expose the necessary logical arrangements.
+[TODO: Last sentence is unclear. suggest to remove]

-Several coherent pluggables seem to come with a factory default set of provisioning parameters (e.g. default channel number, default launched power, default application code id, laser-on, admin-state enabled etc.).
+Some coherent pluggables seem to come with a factory default set of provisioning parameters (e.g. default channel number, default launched power, default application code id, laser-on, admin-state enabled etc.).
 This factory default set of provisioning parameters varies from manufacturer to manufacturer.
 This can allow a “plug&play” mode of operation over point-to-point connections (e.g. single wavelength over dark fiber).
 However, when the optical connection between two pluggables is targeted to run over a DWDM Open Line System (OLS) network, optical validation & planning step is first required to determine the right target provisioning parameters values to be set in the pluggables before interconnecting them to their respective ROADM to avoid to impact any other existing optical channels already up and running in the OLS network.
 It is critical for operators to have the same kind of commissioning phase independently of the deployment scenario: point-to-point vs ROADM meshed OLS network.
 As a consequence, the use of factory default provisioning parameters may be fine but they shall always be able to be overwritten through router CLI or through Packet PNC to another set of  default provisioning parameters defined by the operator that will change from pluggable to pluggable when deployed over an OLS network.
 A reset of the coherent pluggable (through router CLI or through Packet PNC or due to a power off/on) shall always go back to this operator’s default set of provisioning parameters where, for example, the laser-state shall be ‘Off’ and admin-state ‘disabled’.

 #### Inventory of Coherent DWDM pluggable ('valid for coherent pluggable').
 The domain controller exposes to the MDSC hardware inventory information of the devices under its supervision.
-For full router inventory (linecards, ports, etc.) see draft-ietf-ivy-network-inventory-yang.
+[TODO: re-phrase in architecture independent manner] For full router inventory (linecards, ports, etc.) see draft-ietf-ivy-network-inventory-yang.
 In addition, capability information shall include the coherent pluggable transceiver capabilities.
-These include, for instance, operational-modes supported (ITU-T application codes, organizational modes), min/max central-frequency range supported, min/max output power supported, min/max received power supported etc. In case of discovery of any HW mismatch between coherent DWDM pluggable and router linecard port capabilities the controller shall report HW mismatch alarm to MDSC.
-An example is a linecard multi-rate port vs coherent DWDM pluggable with only one client/line rate (e.g. 1x400GE).
+These include, for instance, operational-modes supported (ITU-T application codes, organizational modes), min/max central-frequency range supported, min/max output power supported, min/max received power supported etc. In case of discovery of any HW mismatch between coherent pluggable and router linecard port capabilities the controller shall report HW mismatch alarm to MDSC.
+An example is a linecard multi-rate port vs coherent pluggable with only one client/line rate (e.g. 1x400GE).

 #### Coherent pluggable OTSi service discovery information ('valid for coherent pluggable').

 Once a router-to-router connection with coherent pluggables has been created over a Network Media Channel in the optical Line system, then it is required by the O-PNC to expose the OTSi service.
 The relevant OTSi information could be nominal-central-frequency, tx-output-power, operational-mode-ID, operational-status, admin-status etc.
+[TODO: consider rewriting in architecture neutral form and without sequence.
+It is unclear what is required here]

 #### Discovery of layer relationships

-In case the operational mode has already been configured, the host device and the P-PNC controlller need to create the nececessary arrangements to navigate from the interface where the router traffic is injected up the port connecting to the fiber.
-That is, the physical connectivity needs to be exposed.
+The physical connectivity needs to be exposed.
+This includes the port, patch fiber between Router and ROADM, ROADM and optical fiber and amplifiers.

 ### End-to-end multi-layer event/fault management (valid for both)
 The Target in this use case is to have a full end-to-end multi-layer correlation of events at different layers and domains (e.g. operational-status changes reported at OTS/OMS/OCh/ODUk (optional), IP link level, LSP level, L3VPN/L2VPN level etc.) so that final root cause can be quickly identified and fixed (e.g. fibre cut vs coherent DWDM pluggable  failure).
-This use case is divided in two:
+[TODO: the example seems to be an OLS-only feature] This use case is divided in two:
 * Correlation of ZR+ connection (OTSi service) operational-status with MC/NMC operational-status (‘valid for coherent pluggable)
-In this case, the target is to expose to the MDSC both the events/faults from the ZR+ connection (OTSi service) and ZR+ pluggables as well as for the MC/NMC associated to this ZR+ connection (OTSi service) in the DWDM Line system so that proper correlation can be performed at MDSC level
+In this case, the target is to expose to the MDSC both the events/faults from the ZR+ connection (OTSi service) and ZR+ pluggables as well as for the MC/NMC associated to this ZR+ connection (OTSi service) in the DWDM Line system so that proper correlation can be performed
-* Correlation of coherent pluggable operational status, port status, Ethernet link operational status, IP link status
+* Correlation of coherent pluggable operational status, port status, OLS (ROADM, AMP) status, Ethernet link operational status, IP link status

 ### End-to-end multi-layer performance management (valid for both)